 - Get active if you are not.
 Physical activity, specifically pelvic floor exercises boost blood circulation and improve the symptoms of vaginal dryness.

-- Regular sexual stimulation helps increase blood flow to the area.
+- Regular sexual stimulation or sexual intercourse helps increase blood flow to the area.

 - Massage the area around the vagina with natural oils.
 This will improve circulation in the area and prevent the symptoms of vaginal dryness.